 Contractors are the backbone of any construction project.
-A great client-contractor relationship consists of open communication and realistic expectations concerning project goals.
+A great client-contractor relationship involves open communication and realistic expectations concerning project goals.

-One of your first pre-construction tasks should be to scout for potential contractors that align with your project goals and timetable, then present them with questions to gauge if they are the right fit for your construction needs.
+One of your first pre-construction tasks should be to scout for potential contractors that align with your project goals and timetable, then present them with questions to gauge if they fit your construction needs.

 Asking the right questions is key to finding the perfect contractor team for your project.
-No need to compile your own queries, here are the top 25 questions to ask contractors in 2023.
+No need to compile your queries — here are the top 25 questions to ask contractors in 2023.

 1. How Many Years of Experience Do You Have?

 Ideally, the candidate will possess years of experience working in the construction industry.
-Once you have their answer, follow up with questions that gauge their project management experience.
+Once you have their answer, follow up with questions about their project management experience.

-If you are hiring a contractor for a commercial building renovation, ask candidates to share their specific experience managing a commercial job site and communicating with several stakeholders.
+If you’re hiring a contractor for a commercial building renovation, ask candidates to share their experience managing a commercial job site and communicating with several stakeholders.

 When looking for a contractor, ask if the candidates are members of any construction associations or professional organizations.
 Their answer can give your team insight into their methodology and approach to project management.